hmcts/api-cp-crime-courthearing-cases-results/docs/DEPENDENCIES.md

 This is the only dependency that we want to expose to the consuming client

-Any other dependencies that we need for build, we set as compileOnly to ensue the consuming client does not pull them in which may cause conflicts
+Any other dependencies that we need for build, we set as compileOnly to ensure the consuming client does not pull them in which may cause conflicts

 ## Debugging dependencies Locally